Skip to content

 What does a handyman do?

-A handyman handles the small but important jobs that don't fit a single specialist trade — putting up shelves, hanging pictures and mirrors, assembling flat-pack furniture, fixing squeaky doors, replacing sealant around baths, fitting curtain rails, mounting TVs, and the dozens of other 30-minute-to-2-hour tasks that accumulate around a home.
-Many homeowners build a relationship with one trusted handyman they call for everything that doesn't need a registered specialist.
+Handyman services cover the small but important jobs that don't fit a single specialist trade — putting up shelves, hanging pictures and mirrors, assembling flat-pack furniture, fixing squeaky doors, replacing sealant around baths, fitting curtain rails, mounting TVs, and the dozens of other 30-minute-to-2-hour tasks that accumulate around a home.
+Rather than chasing a different specialist for each one, many homeowners build a relationship with one trusted handyman they call for everything that doesn't need a registered specialist — a single reliable person who works through the list in one visit.

-Ireland handymen vary in scope.
+Handymen in Ireland vary in scope.
 Some focus on assembly and small fixes only.
 Others handle minor carpentry, basic plumbing (washer changes, isolating taps), basic electrical (no fixed-wiring work — switches and lights need a Safe Electric installer), and small DIY projects.
-Quality matters: a good handyman gets fifteen things done in a day; a poor one gets three.
-Hourly rates of €40–€60 are common, with most charging a 1–2 hour minimum.
+Quality matters: a good handyman gets fifteen things done in a day; a poor one gets three, so it pays to hire someone with a track record of tidy, finished work.
+Hourly rates of €40–€60 are common, with most charging a 1–2 hour minimum — which is why batching several small jobs into one visit is usually the most cost-effective way to book handyman services.

 Common handyman services